Winnipeg general strike: Commemorations in popular culture

 Shortly after the strike, two novels, Ralph Connor's To Him that Hath (Toronto, 1921) and Douglas Durkin's The Magpie (Toronto, 1923), explored some of the labour and social themes raised by the strike.
 Fox, a 1991 novel by author Margaret Sweatman, is a work of historical fiction about the events leading up to and following the strike.
 In 2019, Fernwood Publishing released Papergirl, a young adult novel by Melinda McCracken about a girl who distributes the strikers' newspaper.
 In the same year, 1919 A Graphic History of the Winnipeg General Strike was published by the Graphic History Collective.

 Among remembrances of this event in Canadian popular culture are the songs "In Winnipeg" by musician Mike Ford, included in the album Canada Needs You Volume Two, and "Winnipeg 1919" by songwriter Joe Jencks.
 In 2005, Danny Schur created a musical called Strike! based on the event.
-A film version called Stand! was scheduled for release in 2019 and premiered on September 10, 2019.
+A film version called Stand! premiered on September 10, 2019 and received favourable reviews.
 Many of the famous photographs of the strike were by Winnipeg photographer L. B. Foote.
 In Winnipeg, there are several memorials and monuments commemorating the strike.